OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### Connect to a Device via SSH over USB

 During a real black box test, a reliable Wi-Fi connection may not be available.
-In this situation, you can use [usbmuxd](https://github.com/libimobiledevice/usbmuxd "usbmuxd") to connect to your device's SSH server via USB.
+In this situation, you can use [usbmuxd](0x08-Testing-Tools.md#usbmuxd) to connect to your device's SSH server via USB.

-Usbmuxd is a socket daemon that monitors USB iPhone connections.
-You can use it to map the mobile device's localhost listening sockets to TCP ports on your host computer.
-This allows you to conveniently SSH into your iOS device without setting up an actual network connection.
-When usbmuxd detects an iPhone running in normal mode, it connects to the phone and begins relaying requests that it receives via `/var/run/usbmuxd`.

-Connect macOS to an iOS device by installing and starting iproxy:
+Connect macOS to an iOS device by installing and starting [iproxy](0x08-Testing-Tools.md#iproxy):

 ```bash
 $ brew install libimobiledevice